Malawi Lomwe language

-Malawi Lomwe, known as Elhomwe, is a dialect of the Lomwe language spoken in southeastern Malawi in parts of Mulanje and Thyolo.
+Malawi Lomwe, also known as Elhomwe or Ellomwe, is a dialect of the Lomwe language spoken in southeastern Malawi in parts of Mulanje and Thyolo.

 Background

 The Lomwe is one of the three largest languages of Malawi after Chewa and Chitumbuka.
 Many Lomwes moved into Malawi towards the end of the 19th century due to tribal wars in Mozambique.

 The Elhomwe language spoken in Malawi is to a large extent a Mihavane dialect.
 Just like all major tribes of Malawi, the Lhomwes are not natives of Malawi but the Akafula also known as the Mwandionelapati or Abathwa, were the original natives of Malawi.

 Although the Elhomwe dialect spoken in Malawi is not mutually intelligible with other dialects of Lomwe spoken in Mozambique, it shares many characteristics and much vocabulary.
 For instance, one could note the similarities in the following word forms: otchuna (Emakhuwa), onthuna (Lmeetto), and ohuna (Elhomwe) meaning "to want."
-Similarly, the words for "women" are anamwaani (Emakhuwa and Elhomwe), andanumwane (Lmeetto).
+Similarly, the words for "women" are anamwaani (Emakhuwa and Elhomwe), and anumwane (Lmeetto).

 Lomwe (Elhomwe) is a tonal language, with high-toned syllables (H) contrasting with toneless ones.
 In nouns there is a limited degree of unpredictability in the position of the H tone, particularly in words borrowed from other Bantu languages.
 In verbs there is no tonal distinction between one verb-root and another (i.e. no distinction between high and low-toned verbs as in some other Bantu languages), but in the dialect they study (Emihavani) Kisseberth & Mtenje identify a variety of tonal patterns associated with different tenses.
 For example, the conjoint past continuous has H tone at the beginning of the macrostem (e.g. y-a-vítikelela mi-kwé "they were twisting ropes"), the negative subjunctive has H tone on the verb final (o-hi-vitikelelé "you should not twist"), and so on.